MichaelLynx/YModemForSwift/README.md

 Description：

-Need to use YModem to transfer data by bluetooth but I couldn't find an aticle of swift version about it.
+Need to use YModem to transfer data but I couldn't find an aticle of swift version about it.
 So I made one.

 Usage: